rspamd/rspamd/doc/markdown/configuration/settings.md

 For the same matches `OR` rule applies.
 Therefore, if you have multiple `rcpt` matches, then any of these `rcpt` will trigger the rule.
 If a setting applies no more rules are matched.

 Regexp rules are slow and should not be used intensively.
-All other rules are matched very quickly.
+All other rules are matched fast enough.

 The picture below describes the architecture of settings matching.